All Books

 Key Takeaways

-• Always maintain a "margin of safety" when buying stocks.
+• Always demand a "margin of safety" to protect your principal from errors.

 Who Should Read